Hora Chilena film screening and discussion with film makers

 by Stephen Hewitt

-This evening in Mill Lane the locally-made film Hora Chilena was shown to tens of people and followed by discussion and audience questions with with two of its creators, Camila Iturra and Lautaro Vargas and two other people, Cambridge academic David Lehmann and Guardian journalist Grace Livingstone.
+On Monday 20 October 2014 in Mill Lane Cambridge the locally-made film Hora Chilena was shown to tens of people and followed by discussion and audience questions with with two of its creators, Camila Iturra and Lautaro Vargas and two other people, Cambridge academic David Lehmann and Guardian journalist Grace Livingstone.

 Interviewed in the film, Jeremy Corbyn said that at the time of the coup he had a friend who worked in Reuters.
 The friend was on the telephone to him throughout the night informing him of the progress of the coup as it happened.